KangAgung/myapp/README.md

 # Myapp

-This is my personal project creating an API using node.js
+This is my personal project creating a REST API using Node.js